briandrum/codes.forchagrin.com/_chapters/chapter-151-land-reutilization-program.md

 generating status or the devotion thereof to public use.

-2. _(b)_ The Village hereby adopts and implements and agrees to abide by the provisions of [Chapter 5722][ORC Chapter 5722] of the Ohio Revised Code governing Land Reutilization Programs.
+2. _(b)_ The Village hereby adopts and implements and agrees to abide by the provisions of [Chapter 5722][ORC 5722] of the Ohio Revised Code governing Land Reutilization Programs.

-3. _(c)_ The Chief Administrative Officer or his designee shall administer the program in accordance with this section and [Chapter 5722][ORC Chapter 5722] of the Ohio Revised Code.
+3. _(c)_ The Chief Administrative Officer or his designee shall administer the program in accordance with this section and [Chapter 5722][ORC 5722] of the Ohio Revised Code.

 4. _(d)_ The purchase of or sale of land within the Land Reutilization Program